Mudzi District

 Mudzi District is a district of Mashonaland East Province, Zimbabwe, in southern Africa.
-It is located in the far eastern part of Zimbabwe, and covers 4075 sqkm, all of which is communal land.
-As of the 2012 census, the district had a population of 133,252, this is down from the 135,378 of the 2002 census and reflects emigration due to the poverty of the district.
+It is located in the far eastern part of Zimbabwe.
+It covers 4075 sqkm, all of which is communal land.
+As of the 2022 census, the district had a population of 158,478, this is up only slightly from the 135,378 of the 2002 census and reflects emigration due to the poverty of the district.
 It has a single main road, A2, that runs from the town of Mutoko in Mutoko District in the southwest through the district, past the villages of Chifamba, Mudzi, Chingwena, Masarakufa, Nyamuwanga, the town of Kotwa, and the village of Muzezuru to the town of Nyamapanda before entering Mozambique to the northeast.